ajohnson1/ajohnson1.github.io/bobsonly.md

 ## 59 complete B-block peals

-I have found 6 sets of round B-blocks which together with some B-blocks exactly cover the extent in an odd number [45 to 55] of round blocks where the sixes can be rearranged to give 59 complete B-blocks.
+I have found 6 sets of round blocks which together with some B-blocks exactly cover the extent in an odd number [45 to 55] of round blocks where the sixes can be rearranged to give 59 complete B-blocks.
 Here is one set of blocks which gives a peal.

 #### 47 round blocks, signature: 44:7+75
 ```